mbakalarski/function-xfabric/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---
 <!--
-Thank you for helping to improve Crossplane!
+Thank you for helping to improve this Crossplane composition function!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
-Please find us at https://slack.crossplane.io for questions, support, and discussion.
 -->

 ### What happened?